apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/mongo-document-store.md

 When using MongoDB 3.4 or newer, set the [maxStalenessSeconds](https://docs.mongodb.com/manual/core/read-preference/#maxstalenessseconds) option in the MongoDB URI to `90`.
-This is an additional safeguard and will prevent reads from a secondary that are too far behind.
+This is an additional safeguard and will prevent reads from a secondary that is too far behind.

 Initializing a DocumentNodeStore on MongoDB with default values will also use MongoDB to store blobs.
 While this is convenient for development and tests, the